giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### Deferred execution of Tasks

 Please be also aware that a `Task<'T>` in .NET is just a promise of `'T` when executed asynchronously.
-Unless you define a `HttpHandler` function in the most verbose way with the `task {}` CE you are not executing any asynchronous operations until the handler gets invoked by the `GiraffeMiddleware`.
+Unless you define an `HttpHandler` function in the most verbose way with the `task {}` CE you are not executing any asynchronous operations until the handler gets invoked by the `GiraffeMiddleware`.

-For example, in the example below, an `IDisposable` will get disposed **before** the actual `handler` gets executed:
+For example, in the code below, the `IDisposable` will get disposed **before** the actual `handler` gets executed.
+This is because a `HttpHandler` is a `HttpFunc -> HttpContext -> Task<HttpContext option>` and therefore `handler next ctx` only returns a `Task<HttpContext option>` which hasn't been executed yet:

 ```fsharp
 let doSomething handler : HttpHandler =